wkumari/draft-wkumari-dnsop-alt-tld/README.md

    [RFC Editor: Please remove this section before publication ]

+   From -05 to -06:

+   o  Removed a large amount of background - we now have the (adopted)
+      tldr document for that.

+   o  Made it clear that pseudo-TLD is not intended to be pejorative.

+   o  Tried to make it cleat that this is something people can choose to
+      use - or not.

    From -04 to -05:

    o  Version bump - we are waiting in the queue for progress on SUN,